Boeing sells off unused land in Pierce County for $200 million

 Boeing spokesperson Jessica Kowal said the sale of the Frederickson land, which the company has owned for just over 30 years, will not directly impact the manufacturing site operations or its employees.

-The site machines metal skin and wing spars for all Boeing airplanes and also major carbon composite structural parts, including the vertical tails of the 777 and 787 jets.
+The site, which employs about 850 workers, machines metal skin and wing spars for all Boeing airplanes and also fabricates the carbon composite vertical tail of the 777 and the components for the vertical tail of the 787 Dreamliner.

 The buyer is commercial real estate firm Panattoni Development Company, which already owns extensive industrial properties in the south Puget Sound region, including the DuPont Logistics Center south of Tacoma and the Pacific Gateway Industrial Park in Kent.